rozek/svelte-agnostic-draggable/README.md

 >...</div>
 ```

+**Important Note for mobile Users**

+Since `agnostic-draggable` itself handles `MouseEvent`s only, you will presumably also need a module such as [svelte-touch-to-mouse](https://github.com/rozek/svelte-touch-to-mouse) which maps `TouchEvent`s to `MouseEvent`s.
+All examples for `svelte-agnostic-draggable` already use that module and may therefore also be used on smartphones and tablets.

 ### Examples ###

 All examples are available on the Svelte REPL - feel free to play with them!